amcquistan/flask-text-blob-sentiment-analyzer/blog_article.md

 {% endblock %}
 ```

 Thats a good start on the templates so, I'll move on to getting the Flask application to serve up the index.html and results.html templates.
-Back over in the __init__.py module I add a couple of common imports from the Flask package I'll be working with in.
+Back over in the __init__.py module I add a few common imports from the Flask package I'll be working with in.
 The import I want to focus on right now is the render_template function.
 I use this to load the index.html template which gets processed and returned as html then returned to be served by the Flask app when the / url is requested.
 Below is the updated __init__.py module.

 ```